Black dog syndrome: Studies based on images

-A 1992 article in the journal Animal Welfare was conducted on adoptable dog characteristics.
-Participants in South Belfast were presented with photographs of dogs similar except for one manipulated feature, resulting in a statistically reliable preference for a blond coat (65%) over a black coat.

 A 2012 report in the journal Society and Animals on a pair of studies recording participant rankings of pictured dogs of varying attributes along eight different personality traits did not find a bias against black dogs.
 In the first study, using four types of poodles (large black, small black, large white, and small white), 795 participants ranked black poodles as more friendly than white poodles.
-A second study with eight different breeds, including a black lab, suggested that the personality ratings of participants was based more on stereotypes of breed than on color.
-It concluded that "in general, with the exception of the golden retriever, black labs were perceived as consistently less dominant and less hostile than other large breeds, contrary to the assumption that large, black dogs are viewed negatively.
+A second study with eight different breeds, including a black lab, suggested that the personality ratings of participants were based more on stereotypes of the breed than on color.
+It concluded that "in general, except the golden retriever, black labs were perceived as consistently less dominant and less hostile than other large breeds, contrary to the assumption that large, black dogs are viewed negatively.

 A 2013 study published in the journal Anthrozoös displayed photographs of dogs colored either yellow or black, and with floppy ears or pointy ears.
-It found that “participants rated the yellow dog significantly higher than the black dog on the personality dimensions of Agreeableness, Conscientiousness, and Emotional Stability.”
-It also found significant difference in ratings based on ear size, indicating “that people attribute different personality characteristics to dogs based solely on physical characteristics of the dog.”
+It found that "participants rated the yellow dog significantly higher than the black dog on the personality dimensions of Agreeableness, Conscientiousness, and Emotional Stability."
+It also found significant differences in ratings based on ear size, indicating "that people attribute different personality characteristics to dogs based solely on physical characteristics of the dog."

-A study presented at the 2013 International Society for Anthrozoology conference that showed participants pictures of cats and dogs of varying colors found white cats were considered the friendliest, orange cats second friendliest, and black cats least friendly.
-Among dogs, yellow dogs were considered friendliest, brown dogs second friendliest, and black dogs least friendly.
-Darker pets were similarly judged less adoptable, and black dogs were considered the most aggressive.